Easy Instant Pot Hard Boiled Eggs

 These Instant Pot hard-boiled eggs are so easy!
 You will love this foolproof method for making hard or soft boiled eggs in your Instant Pot or pressure cooker.

-We’ve been making hard-boiled eggs using our stovetop method for years, but these Instant Pot eggs might just be better.
+We’ve been making hard boiled eggs using our stovetop method for years, but these Instant Pot hard boiled eggs might just be better.
 Use this pressure cooker eggs recipe to make eggs for ramen, deviled eggs, egg salad, avocado toast with egg, or enjoy them as a high-protein snack.

 • Pressure cooker: An Instant Pot or other electric pressure cooker brand.